 The three-year Heritage Valley Family Medicine Residency Program consists of a combination of patient care and teaching.
 The program provides training at Heritage Valley Beaver hospital, the Family Medicine Center, formal conference settings and in the community.
 The teaching and supervision of the residents is primarily the responsibility of the program’s faculty.
-The faculty includes family physicians, obstetricians, pediatricians, a psychologist and an internist.
-Volunteer faculty, representing all specialties, also provide academic and bedside instruction.
+The faculty includes family physicians, obstetricians, pediatricians, and a psychologist.
+Volunteer faculty representing all specialties, also provide academic and bedside instruction.

 A comprehensive three-year didactic lecture/workshop series has been designed for residents to ensure that all current and important topics are covered.
 Please see attached document for a sample monthly lecture schedule.

 There are a number of unique teaching opportunities that take place in the ambulatory setting.
-Working one-on-one with dedicated preceptors, residents develop expertise in the behavioral science, gynecologic, prenatal, procedure, osteopathic manipulation and podiatry clinics.
+Working one-on-one with dedicated preceptors, residents develop expertise in the behavioral science, gynecologic, prenatal, procedure and osteopathic manipulation clinics.

 One of the program’s strengths is the wide variety of elective experiences available to residents.
 For a list of available electives click here